87andrewh/CornerCulling/README.md

 # CornerCulling
-Fast, maximally accurate, and latency resistant culling method.
+Fast, maximally accurate, and latency resistant occlusion culling method.
 C++ and UE4.
-Uses ray/occluding object intersection tests to check lines of sight from a player's possible locations to the corners of the bounding volumes of enemies.
+We use ray casting to maximize the accuracy and improve the speed and scalability of currently deployed anti-wallhack solutions, even in high latency settings.

 ## Latest demos
 Accuracy: